Hamsworthey History, Family Crest & Coats of Arms

 Early History of the Hamsworthey family

 This web page shows only a small excerpt of our Hamsworthey research.
-Another 68 words (5 lines of text) are included under the topic Early Hamsworthey History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Hamsworthey History in all our PDF Extended History products and printed products wherever possible.

 Hamsworthey Spelling Variations